joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 This is generally user specific configuration, and you might have a different setup you might, want to follow.
 So it is recommended to refer to official [Arch Wiki Installation guide](https://wiki.archlinux.org/title/installation_guide#Installation), for this section.
 And you may come back here and follow from the next section, when it is time to [configure mkinitcpio](https://github.com/joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/edit/main/README.md#7-configuring-mkinitcpio).

-But, if you want to follow through, how i do it, feel free to follow through this section.
+But, if you want to follow through, how I do it, feel free to follow through this section.

 Install essential packages: